Bank First (NASDAQ:BFC) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of Bank First (NASDAQ:BFC) from a buy rating to a hold rating in a report released on Thursday, Zacks.com reports.
+Bank First (NASDAQ:BFC) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.

 According to Zacks, “Bank First National Corp. operates as a bank.
 The company offers demand, time, savings, deposits, checking, certificates of deposit, money market accounts, loan products, treasury management services, credit cards, electronic banking services, safe deposit box, insurance agency and ATM processing.
 Bank First National Corp. is headquartered in Manitowoc, Wisconsin. “

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, July 7th.
-Stockholders of record on Wednesday, June 23rd will be issued a dividend of $0.21 per share.
-The ex-dividend date of this dividend is Tuesday, June 22nd.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 1.21%.
-Bank First’s dividend payout ratio (DPR) is presently 16.57%.

-Several institutional investors have recently modified their holdings of the stock.
-Citigroup Inc. raised its position in shares of Bank First by 243.9% during the fourth quarter.
-Citigroup Inc. now owns 1,286 shares of the company’s stock worth $83,000 after acquiring an additional 912 shares during the last quarter.
-UBS Group AG increased its position in Bank First by 32.3% during the 1st quarter.
-UBS Group AG now owns 1,574 shares of the company’s stock valued at $118,000 after purchasing an additional 384 shares during the period.
-Sadoff Investment Management LLC bought a new position in Bank First during the 1st quarter worth approximately $210,000.
-State of Wisconsin Investment Board acquired a new position in shares of Bank First in the 1st quarter worth approximately $210,000.
-Finally, Marshall Wace LLP bought a new stake in shares of Bank First in the 1st quarter valued at $272,000.
-27.05% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Citigroup Inc. raised its position in Bank First by 243.9% during the 4th quarter.
+Citigroup Inc. now owns 1,286 shares of the company’s stock valued at $83,000 after purchasing an additional 912 shares during the last quarter.
+UBS Group AG raised its position in Bank First by 32.3% during the 1st quarter.
+UBS Group AG now owns 1,574 shares of the company’s stock valued at $118,000 after purchasing an additional 384 shares during the last quarter.
+Sadoff Investment Management LLC bought a new position in Bank First during the 1st quarter valued at approximately $210,000.
+State of Wisconsin Investment Board bought a new position in Bank First during the 1st quarter valued at approximately $210,000.
+Finally, Renaissance Technologies LLC bought a new position in Bank First during the 1st quarter valued at approximately $337,000.
+27.05% of the stock is owned by institutional investors and hedge funds.

 Bank First Company Profile